Parents with children under the age of 18 should strongly consider naming a guardian.

 - Location, it is usually a good idea to keep children in the same school so they can keep the same friends during a time of grief

-- Current relationship of the potential guardian and the child
+- The current relationship between the potential guardian and the child

 - Age.
-Grandparents usually will have the time and the resources to be an excellent guardian, but they may not have the required energy for a toddler.
+Grandparents usually will have the time and the resources to be excellent guardians, but they may not have the required energy for a toddler.
 If your child is in his or her teens then ask them who they would like to be their guardian.

 - The emotional intelligence and their ability to take on the responsibility of raising a child.

 - The willingness of the person to raise the children